stronnag/fl2xui/docs/docs/index.md

 ![Annotated UI](images/annotated-ui.png){: width="40%" }

-Note: The image refers to an earlier release; however the general concept is extant.

 ### File / index selection area (1)

 * **Log...** : Opens a file chooser to select log files.
 Multiple files may be selected.
 The files may be a combination of Blackbox logs or OpenTX / EdgeTX CSV logs.